emissary-ingress/emissary/docs/about/quickstart.md

 ## Next steps

 We've just walked through some of the core features of Ambassador in a local configuration.
-Next, we'll walk through how to configure these features in Kubernetes.
+To see Ambassador in action on Kubernetes, check out the [Kubernetes intall guide](/user-guide/install).